-Logistics & Marketing Segment
+Logistics & Transportation Segment

-We generally purchase mixed NGLs at a monthly pricing index less applicable fractionation, transportation and marketing fees and resell these component products to petrochemical manufacturers, refineries and other marketing and retail companies.
+Generally, we purchase mixed NGLs at a monthly pricing index less applicable fractionation, transportation and marketing fees and resell these component products to petrochemical manufacturers, refineries and other marketing and retail companies.
 This is primarily a physical settlement business in which we earn margins from purchasing and selling NGL products from customers under contract.
 We also earn margins by purchasing and reselling NGL products in the spot and forward physical markets.
 To effectively serve our distribution and marketing customers, we contract for and use many of the assets included in our Logistics and Marketing segment.